gauravthadani/temporal-ops-api-sample/README.md

 # Temporal Ops API Sample

-This repository includes the Temporal API as a git subtree.
+This repository includes the Temporal API and Temporal Cloud API as git subtrees.

 ## Git Subtree Setup

+### Temporal API

 The Temporal API is included in the `api/` directory using git subtree: